 Click here for our volunteer application.

-Desired Donated Supplies include: CLEANING PRODUCTS: Cleaner for floors, windows, tub, tile and toilet, dish soap and laundry detergent.
+Donate Supplies: CLEANING PRODUCTS: Cleaner for floors, windows, tub, tile and toilet, dish soap and laundry detergent.
 PERSONAL TOILETRIES: Full size products for men or women: shampoo, conditioner, soap, deodorant, razors, shaving cream, toothpaste, toothbrushes, alcohol-free mouthwash, feminine hygiene products.

 TEACHER ASSISTANTS: Must be 18 years or older, training provided.